Adrianaa911/Adrianaa911/README.md

 ⚖️With expertise in JavaScript and Python, I specialize in creating seamless, user-friendly designs and have contributed to a variety of projects

-🤝 I am always eager to take on new challenges and expand my knowledge.
+🤝Always excited to take on new challenges, I am focused on expanding my knowledge and continuously improving my coding skills

 🧭 My professional interests include exploring new technologies and continuously improving my coding skills.